-The valve cover seals the top of the cylinder head; usually with a rubber or synthetic gasket that fits into a metal or plastic cover.
+The valve cover sits at the top of the engine cylinder head; usually it is sealed with a rubber or synthetic gasket that fits into a groove in the metal or plastic cover.
 The gasket is most often replaced when it begins to leak oil, or as a part of other engine work.

 Costs of Valve Cover Replacement

-For some estimates of the valve cover gasket replacement cost, some common vehicles are used as examples using $100 an hour as a labor rate:
+Here are some estimates of the valve cover gasket replacement cost on some specific common vehicles, using $100 an hour as the labor rate:

 - For a 2004 GMC Sierra 1500 with a 5.3-liter engine, the labor time to replace either of the two valve cover gaskets is estimated at 0.7 of an hour.
 A factory replacement gasket set costs about $22 and a Felpro set costs about $17.
 The total cost to complete the job for either side would be about $92 using OE parts, and about $87 using aftermarket parts.